What is CAMFT (and Why It’s Important)

 Are you wondering why CAMFT is important and how it can help further your career?
 Below are just a few of the possible advantages of CAMFT membership.

 Networking.
-Membership in CAMFT allows you to make connections with others — leisurely and professionally— in the field of marriage and family therapy.
+Membership in CAMFT allows you to make connections with others—leisurely and professionally—in the field of marriage and family therapy.
 These connections can lead to partnerships in business or collaborations with research and other endeavors.
-Networking can also help you get acquainted with a potential friend or mentor in the field.
+Networking can also help you get acquainted with a potential friend or mentor in the healthcare field.

 Want to Learn More